Mastering sales negotiation: strategies for success

 At the crossroads: the intersection of customer needs and business objectives

 While roadblocks in sales are pretty standard, you’ll still need to develop personalized tactics that will make you a savvy negotiator.
-By embracing your personality quirks, common sales approaches, and knowledge of typical sales roadblocks, you’ll build your own way of negotiating that can be refined and perfected with time and experience.
+By embracing your personality quirks, common sales negotiation strategies, and knowledge of typical roadblocks, you’ll build your own way of negotiating that can be refined and perfected with time and experience.

 “Knowledge is power” is not a cliché.
 To begin the negotiation process, sales representatives must understand their customer’s industry and pain points and how their product or service addresses them.